⚡ Quick Verdict:

-Descript lets you edit audio like a text document.
+Descript treats your audio like a text document you can edit.

-Podcastle gives you a full browser-based studio with built-in hosting.
+Podcastle gives you a browser-based studio with built-in hosting.

 Overview